Did you know?

 Jackpots have been won in...

 All of the original participating states have had Mega Millions jackpot winners.
 Beginning in January 2010, the game was expanded to all American lotteries including the Virgin Islands.
-Since that time, jackpots have been won in 25 different jurisdictions: Arizona, Arkansas, California, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia and Washington.
+Since that time, jackpots have been won in 26 different jurisdictions: Arizona, Arkansas, California, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington and Wisconsin.

 The first jackpot of 2020 was won in New Jersey on February 11, a prize of $202 million.
 Another New Jersey ticket took a $123 million jackpot on July 24.
 In between, a whopping $414 million prize was won in Arizona on June 9; it was that state's very first Mega Millions jackpot winner.
-Most recently, $22 million was won in California on July 31.
+A California winner took home a $22 million prize on July 31, and most recently, $120 million was won in Wisconsin, another state getting its first Mega Millions jackpot winner.

 Seven jackpots were won in 2019.
 On January 1, $437 million was won on a single ticket sold in New York; a group of 23 Long Island co-workers claimed that prize.
 On March 1, a $273 million jackpot was won in New Jersey; a $50 million prize was won in Missouri on March 12; a $522 million jackpot was won in California on June 7; on July 23, a $168 million prize was won in New Hampshire (that state's very first Mega Millions jackpot winner); and on September 24, $225 million was won in Texas.
 Finally, a $375 million jackpot was won in Ohio on December 17.